Language Inclusion for Boundedly-Ambiguous Vector Addition Systems is Decidable: Deterministic VASS

 It is important to emphasise that the above construction applied to a deterministic HVASS does not give us a deterministic VASS, so we cannot simply reuse Theorem~\ref{thm:complement-dvass}.
-Thus in order to prove the decidability of the inclusion problem for HVASSes we need to generalise Theorem~\ref{thm:complement-dvass} to HVASSes.
+Thus in order to prove the decidability of the inclusion problem for HVASS we need to generalise Theorem~\ref{thm:complement-dvass} to HVASS.

-\begin{thm} For a deterministic HVASS one can compute in exponential time a downward-$\eps$-VASS which recognises the complement of its language. \end{thm}
+\begin{thm} There is an exponential time algorithm, that for a deterministic HVASS $V$ computes a downward-$\eps$-VASS, which recognises the complement of the language of $V$. \end{thm}

 \begin{proof}[Proof of Theorem~\ref{thm:complement-dhvass}] We first sketch our solution.
 The proof is very similar to the proof of Theorem~\ref{thm:complement-dvass}.
-In the case (1) we have to check if the accepting run stays above the holes, do perform it we use the trick from Lemma~\ref{lem:hvass-to-vass}.
-In the case (2) we freeze the counter when the run would have to drop below zero or enter the hole.
+In case (1) we have to check if the accepting run stays above the holes, to perform it we use the trick from Lemma~\ref{lem:hvass-to-vass}.
+In case (2) we freeze the counter when the run would have to drop below zero or enter the hole.
 The case (3) is the same as in Theorem~\ref{thm:complement-dvass}.
 A more detailed proof follows.